ztyyLV/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 **Usage notes**

-Gets or sets the URL of the license tracking server used to authenticate the license (handshakeCode) and track barcode reading usage.
-When set to null (default value), it will connect to Dynamsoft's license tracking servers for online verification.
+Gets or sets the URL of the License Tracking Server used to authenticate the license (handshakeCode) and track usage.
+When set to null (default value), it will connect to Dynamsoft's License Tracking Server for online verification.
 A self hosting option is available.
 Learn more about [License Tracking Server 2.0](https://www.dynamsoft.com/license-tracking/docs/about/index.html?ver=latest).

 ## organizationID